Vanilla infused vodka

-Commercially produced vanilla-flavoured vodkas tend to have more of a cream-of-soda rather than genuine vanilla flavour.
+Some commercially produced vanilla-flavoured vodkas have more of a cream-of-soda rather than genuine vanilla flavour.
 Many also have added sugar so can be a tad sweet.
-As an alternative to vanilla-flavoured vodka I recommend making your own vanilla-infused vodka.
-Vanilla is one of the most straight-forward and reliably good home-infusions.
+As an alternative, consider making your own vanilla-infused vodka.
+After all, vanilla is one of the most straight-forward and reliably good home vodka-infusions.

 Vanilla pods are the fruit of a tropical vine which belongs to the orchid family.
 Each pod develops from a pollinated flower and it takes around six months for the pods to reach maturity, at which point (when the dark green pods turn yellow and start to split on the end) they are harvested by hand.
 The pods are then killed by heating or freezing to stop vegetative growth and initiate enzymatic reactions which create the distinctive aroma.
 They are then slowly dried prevent rotting and secure the aroma, then conditioned for 5-6 months to further develop flavour.
 The cured vanilla fruits have an average 2.5% vanillin content.
 The pods are then graded according to size and appearance.